jc-prg/mbox/BACKLOG.md

 * OK - LED for server status (Docker is running, server is running, microservices are running, ...)
 * OK - LED for "card detected"
 * OK - LED for WiFi connection & Playback status
+* OK - 3 stable connectors for LED, RFID and buttons

 - cover for "deckel" inside